ArmanKhanTech/DailyDoze/README.md

 <h3>5.
 Meditation :</h3>
 <ul>
   <li>
-    <p>This feature allows assists you in your meditation & helps you keep track of it.</p>
+    <p>This feature assists you in your daily meditation & helps you keep track of it.</p>
   </li>
   <li>
     <p>Simply click on play icon to start meditating.</p>